syeh1803/expense-tracker/README.md

 ► Users can ```create``` a new item for the latest expense

-► All information (name, date, category, amount) is required to update the new item to the system
+► All information (name, date, category, amount) is required to add/update the new item to the system

 ► Users can ```update/modify``` the expense items